ayush-agarwal-0502/Placement-guidance-juniors/README.md

 In the 4th __case study round__ that was hardest as I was grilled until the point I said I didn’t know .
 First he wanted to know my background about where all I had learnt ml from and where all had I used it so I gave him a deep life on how I used rl in robotics club , computer vision experience from inter iit , got business intrests , picked random datasets to work on online , branch fest udyam bla bla bla .
 This was the hardest round imo (boss level vibes) and the interviewer looked quite senior also .
 Then I was asked 2 case studies – If I was the sales head of Naukri dot com how will I improve the revenue .
 I thought a lot , then explained that revenue would come from postings of jobs by companies , so more companies means more website users and more users meant more companies so the customer segments grow symbiotically .
 So we can target new customer markets , we can have tie ups with colleges so that they don’t need to build their tpc portal , and students can register on our site . this would also increase our user acquisition .
 Imo I think he was testing bit of company knowledge too since I had to know how Naukri earns money .
 Then I further went to customer base expansion point , and went into how I know that France people prefer French over english , so we need to make our site multilingual and adapt it to different countries to get more customers . and the last point I made is that doing analysis of current customer bases and figuring out what our competitiors do better than us .
 Then 2nd case study – imagine you have all the browsing data of a customer at Naukri dot com , you have to find whether they will buy (finalize the deal) on a certain property or not ? – make features (he kept saying more more until I get stuck) I made a feature using browsing data that if someone sees most properties in 30k range and few in 20k few in 50k then they wont take 50k or 20k one .
 I made feature using locations and emphasized its importance by giving examples of Noida and bangalore .
 I made features on history of customer contacting broker , property visits arranged by them etc and the interviewer was convinced .

-The 2nd 3rd and 4th rounds were literally consecutive , happened back to back . they literally told me “__tum 5 minute issi meet me ruko hum next interviewer bhej rahe hai__” , so my tip here would be to stay hydrated and practice speaking continuously for 3 hours , since you might not get breaks .
+The 2nd 3rd and 4th rounds were literally consecutive , happened back to back . they literally told me “__tum 5 minute issi meet me ruko hum next interviewer bhej rahe hai__” (kaafi Synergy thi mere and company ke beech, when I came out I realized bahut logo ka atka hua tha 2nd 3rd pe hi so I was really blessed here) , so my tip here would be to stay hydrated and practice speaking continuously for 3 hours , since you might not get breaks .
 Then I went to give qualcomm round 1 (that interviewer was lowkey annoyed why I came so late and so wasn’t interested in me) .
 Then I came back to infoedge and gave round 5 .

 In round 5 , it was HR round , they asked me to introduce myself .
 I focused on showing leadership and management skills now since this is HR round intro . then we talked a bit about guitar (I guess he also plays guitar lol) He asked me – what does infoedge do (and I explained about jeevansathi , Naukri , 99 acres , shiksha etc multicoglomerate , internet company etc) and the hr was happy . then they asked me – why infoedge (then I explained about how infoedge does end to end work , makes sure ML models are serving business purpose and helping real people , and they are good at ml , explained some stuff from what I saw in ppt (yes I watch ppts , yes it helps , yes I recommend my juniors watching atleast for their dream companies)  and explained about how I was impressed with the research group they menthioned in the ppt .
-HR was impressed with the answer . then they explained me basic stuff like 2 offices in noida , 4 day wfo 1 day wfh etc . round was done in 15-20 minutes and was pretty chill .
+HR was impressed with the answer . then they explained me basic stuff like 2 offices in noida , 4 day wfo 1 day wfh etc (To which I said I would love to come to office and connect offline with seniors and learn as I am covid batch and ik ki online is not good) (Insert a brick of butter XD) round was done in 15-20 minutes and was pretty chill .
 Finally I was taken to the TPR room and he said – koi aur interview hai ? chill kardo usse , congratulations and that’s how it finished : )

 ## Flipkart AM BD (Assistant manager business development )